List of all Techniques

 Fetal Malpositions often begin with an imbalance in the mother's pelvis.
-While this is not always true, it is often true.
-I now believe that the imbalance causes the pain and the malposition.
-It's not the malposition that begins the pain!
+Often, so does pain in the hips, tailbone, pubic bone, round ligaments and SI joints.
 Treating the cause of the pain often solves the fetal malposition as well, since then baby can often slip into an improved, or even optimal, fetal position.
-Try these activities to help turn a posterior baby.
+Try these activities.

-Over the years, women have contacted me about both malpositions and pain reported they also have pain or significant discomfort somewhere in the pelvis and/or lower back.
-Learning from others and seeing the results.
+Over the years, women have contacted me about pain or significant discomfort somewhere in the pelvis and/or lower back.

 Some answers to pelvic pain can be addressed by a variety of modalities and exercises.